+Articles.
+What if Earth Were a Cube?
 Back in 1884, a Swiss astronomer by the name of Arndt made headlines when he claimed to have discovered a very curious planet in an orbit beyond Neptune — a surprisingly cubical planet.
-You know, like Bizarro World from the Super Man comics.
-Of course even in 1884, everyone knew this was bunk.
-What if Earth Were a Cube?

-7 Man-Made Substances that Laugh in the Face of Physics Odds are pretty good that some of you are reading this on an LCD screen while the rest of us are trying to make it out on the 13-inch monochrome monitor that came with our garage sale Commodore 64.
+Since SSTV systems operate on voice frequencies, amateurs use it on shortwave (also known as HF by amateur radio operators), VHF and UHF radio.
+History Concept The concept of SSTV was introduced by Copthorne Macdonald in 1957–1958.
+He developed the first SSTV system using an electrostatic monitor and a vidicon tube.
+Early usage in space exploration 7 Man-Made Substances that Laugh in the Face of Physics.
+Odds are pretty good that some of you are reading this on an LCD screen while the rest of us are trying to make it out on the 13-inch monochrome monitor that came with our garage sale Commodore 64.